iterative/dvc.org/public/static/docs/command-reference/install.md

 ## Description

-DVC provides an intelligent data repository on top of a regular SCM repository like Git to store code and configuration files.
+DVC provides an intelligent data repository on top of a regular Git repo to store code and configuration files.
 With `dvc install`, the two are more tightly integrated in order to cause certain convenient actions to happen automatically.

 Note that this command requires the <abbr>DVC project</abbr> to be a Git repository.
 But **the hooks won't activate** if the current branch (commit, tag,